openid/sharedsignals/openid-caep-specification-1_0.md

 `https://schemas.openid.net/secevent/caep/event-type/session-established`

-The Session Established event signifies that the Transmitter has created a new session for a user for use with the Transmitter.
+The Session Established event signifies that the Transmitter has established a new session for the subject.
 Receivers may use this information for a number of reasons, including:

 * A service acting as a Transmitter can close the loop with the IdP after a user has been federated from the IdP
 * An IdP can detect unintended logins
 * A Receiver can establish an inventory of user sessions

+The `event_timestamp` in this event type specifies the time at which the session was established.

 ### Event Specific Claims {#session-established-event-specific-claims}
 The following optional claims MAY be included in the Session Established event:

 ip
-: The IP address of the user as observed by the Transmitter (**NOTE**, this can be different from the one observed by the Receiver for the same user because of network translation)
+: The array of IP addresses of the user as observed by the Transmitter.
+The value MUST be in the format of an array of strings, each one of which represents the RFC 4001 {{RFC4001}} string represetation of an IP address. (**NOTE**, this can be different from the one observed by the Receiver for the same user because of network translation)

 fp_ua
 : Fingerprint of the user agent computed by the Transmitter. (**NOTE**, this is not to identify the session, but to present some qualities of the session)